 The requirements will ensure development is consistent with the vision and staging for the Precincts, and consistent with the planning controls.

 Each SAP will be included in the Activation Precinct SEPP as its own Schedule.
-The Activation Precincts SEPP also specifies the declaration and zoning of the Parkes Special Activation Precinct as Schedule 1.
-For further details, visit our Parkes Special Activation Precinct page.
+The Activation Precincts SEPP also specifies the declaration and zoning of the Parkes Special Activation Precinct as Schedule 1 and the Wagga Wagga Special Activation Precinct as Schedule 2.